 Take Pictures of Objects and Then DeclutterTake Pictures of Objects and Then Declutter

 If you tend to hold onto objects for sentimental value (even those you’ll never use again), get into the habit of photographing the items, and then donating or tossing them.
 That concert t-shirt you wore on your first date that’s now two sizes too small?
 Take a photo.
 The five Lego creations your son made for you last week?
-Take a photo and return the Legos to his inventory.
+Please take a picture and return the Legos to his inventory.

 Clean One Room Each DayClean One Room Each Day